Australian Cattle Dog Agility Training

 READ

-How To Train A Dog To Sleep In Crate
+How To House Train Dog Without Crate

 Finally, since these dogs were bred for working purposes, they may require more repetitions than other breeds before grasping a concept or behavior that they have been asked to learn in order to truly understand it thoroughly and find it easy and enjoyable.
 Patience should be exercised during sessions so that your dog understands each task better before proceeding onto the next one; taking breaks throughout will also help them stay focused and actually process what they are being asked to do.